TUI Travel sees encouraging winter holiday sales

-LONDON TUI Travel, the world's biggest tour operator, said it had sold more summer holidays this year than a year ago and that early sales of winter getaways had been encouraging.
+LONDON TUI Travel TT.L, the world's biggest tour operator, said it had sold more summer holidays this year than a year ago and that early sales of winter getaways had been encouraging.

 The group, which owns Thomson and First Choice, on Thursday said it now had fewer holidays left to sell than at this stage last year.
 It said year-on-year summer holiday sales were up 6 percent in Northern Europe, 5 percent higher in central Europe and 2 percent up in Western Europe.